is a free Software Platform. All Simulations are calculated by our Simulation Engine.

 This Documentation should help you to understand not only the software’s calculations, but also the method behind – including Balanced Scorecards.

-Predicted Desire (PD), our piloting 21st century Startup Product Calculator, follows a top-down approach, and will allow you to overview the situation, anytime.
-PD is being developed under continuous, agile development, with 2-4 week development cycles.
+Predicted Desire (PD), our piloting Startup Product Calculator, was being developed under continuous, agile development, with 2-4 week development cycles.

 Modify any existing model, rename values, delete values, and create new Input Values, Targets, and Formula.
-With nothing else needed than the Rule of Three, you’ll be able to customize, invent, and define your own, interactive Business Model calculator, and interactive 4-year planner.
-Worldwide available.
+With nothing else needed than the basic Rule of Three, you’ll be able to customize, invent, and define your own, interactive Business Model calculator.

 Chapter 2: Installation